ahcodes/ahcodes/README.md

 - 👯 I’m looking to collaborate on real-world problems and hope to make a lasting impact in the STEM community.

-- 🤔 I’m also on the lookout for good FOSS projects to contribute to, so if you run across something interesting, let me know.
+- 🤔 I’m also **on the lookout for good FOSS projects to contribute to**, so if you run across something interesting, let me know.

 - 💬 Ask me about anything related to my coding skills.